VanDerLars/XojoWE_NativeDatefield/README.md

 (3.)
 Add this function to your app object and name it "Date_Covert"

+*this function converts a date object into a string (YYY-MM-DD) and a string into a date object.*

 ```Xojo
 Public Function Date_Convert(Date_ as Date) as String
   dim a1 as String = cstr(date_.Year)